apache/fury-site/docs/guide/csharp/external-types.md

 Exact mappings and `Ignore` are class-only because value storage belongs to the holder that materializes the struct.
 An inaccessible pointer field is also
 rejected: without reading private package layout, the generator cannot distinguish pointer storage from a fixed buffer.
-Use a manual serializer for these shapes.
+Use a custom serializer for these shapes.

 ## Third-Party Base Classes